 What to bring on your trek.

-• A camera for your photographic needs.
-Don’t spend BIG on a camera. if you own an iPhone, they too take amazing pictures especial under limited forest light.
+- A camera for your photographic needs.
+Don’t spend BIG on a camera. if you own an iPhone, it too takes amazing pictures, especially under limited forest light.

-• A Day Pack to carry all your personal items while on the trek. ** We recommend using a porter to carry your day pack for you (see: why use a porter for Gorilla trekking)
+- A Day Pack to carry all your items while on the trek. ** We recommend using a porter to carry your day pack for you (see: why use a porter for Gorilla trekking)